Architectural & Design Patterns Catalog¶

 Pattern: Single entry point for external API communication with consistent error handling.

-Implementation (from shopify-api.client.ts):
+Implementation (from apps/order-service/src/shopify/shopify-api.client.ts):

 @Injectable()